 One food that gets a lot of attention during this phase is pineapple.
 In addition to beta-carotene, pineapple contains a substance called bromelain, which has been shown to mildly support implantation through its anti-inflammatory properties.
 “There’s not a lot of research out there for the benefits of eating pineapple during the time of conception, but if you want to hedge your bets, you may benefit,” says Wright.
 “After all, pineapple is a healthy food with no downside.”
 Experts discourage taking bromelain as a supplement though because the dose may be too high, and anything that dramatically moves blood during this time could be counter-productive.

-Fuel up on:Warming foods like soups and stews.
+Boost fertility by eating:Warming foods like soups and stews.
 The luteal phase is all about creating higher temperatures to help hold a pregnancy.

 Steer clear of:Cold or raw foods, especially ice cream and frozen yogurt.
 The luteal phase is a time when you want to promote growth and expansion; cold constricts.

-On your plate:A hot and spicy bowl of chili made with lean ground beef and a slice of crusty bread.
+Dinner idea:A hot and spicy bowl of chili made with lean ground beef and a slice of crusty bread.
 For dessert: pineapple sorbet.

 Think you may be pregnant already?
 Check out our early signs of pregnancy.